hat1m11/csv-analyzer/README.md

 The charts are basic, but we’ll add more features and fancy charts soon!
 It’s all about keeping it simple and fun, for now! 🎉

-(Use the Example-CSV in the files of the repo!)
+(Use the sample_data.csv in the files of the repo!)